eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 		* Hands-on experience with web visualization frameworks such as D3
 		* Hands-on experience with Python (or other full-stack experience)
 		* Experience mentoring others
++ Research UX and stay up to date on UI/UX methodologies.
++ You are experienced with InVision Studio, Sketch, Adobe XD or Figma
 + skill set:
 	- BLAH.
 + skill set: